valchkou/cassandra-driver-mapping/README.md

 <a name="queries_gnomes"/>
 - Any-to-Any or Magic Gnomes
 This is the coolest feature.
 Your Entity doesn't have to match the table.
-You can populate any entity from any query.
-That's what I call Ay-to-Any.
+You can populate any entity from any query (Any-to-Any).
 Consider example:
 ```java
 	public class AnyObject {